ayushnag/sophy/notebooks/sophy.md

 ### Workflow of Python and SQLite
 - Both have a way of storing large amounts of 2D data(dataframes vs. tables) so it can be confusing when to use which
 - Dataframes are much easier to modify, can be used alongside python code, and keeps history of operation
-- SQLite is much faster at writing queries and join style operations
+- SQLite is [much faster](https://www.thedataincubator.com/blog/2018/05/23/sqlite-vs-pandas-performance-benchmarks/) at select style operations
 - Data loading, cleanup, and write to database will be done in Python with dataframes
 - Then queries only with SQLite